 Over-watering is an easy (and usually harmful) way to raise the humidity levels in your grow tent.
-Cannabis plants like to be watered in different amounts and with different frequency over the various stages of their lifetime.
+Cannabis plants like to be watered in different amounts and with different frequencies over the various stages of their lifetime.
 At germination, seeds like high humidity and a little water each day of the week, while seedlings like slightly less.
-As plants get bigger and can hold more water, they only need to be watered two or three times a week; any more, and the environment may start becoming too moist.
+As plants get bigger and can hold more water, they only need to be watered two or three times a week; any more, the environment may start becoming too moist.
 Make sure your plants aren’t in too big of pots, either, because these hold more water at a time than smaller ones, and more water means a potentially higher humidity level.

 2. consider plant density

 Overcrowded tents can quickly lead to excess humidity.
 When plant leaves overlap, they create a barrier for air and water vapor to build up in the lower levels of the tent.
-These dark, cool, and humid areas can quickly lead to mildew growth, or water buildup on the leaves.
+These dark, cool, and humid areas can quickly lead to mildew growth or water buildup on the leaves.
 “Lollipop” trimming your cannabis plants, where the bottom branches are removed to promote airflow, is a strategy some growers use to prevent bushiness and humidity buildup.
 As weed plants mature, they release more humidity, and more plants will produce more humidity and may raise it to an uncomfortable level, another reason to keep the number of plants in your tent to a number that doesn’t crowd in your particular tent size.

 3. clear spilt water

-Spills from watering can become a problem if they lead to mildew growth or rot.
+Spills from a watering can become a problem if they lead to mildew growth or rot.
 Excess moisture is the first to evaporate when temperatures are high enough and will contribute to raising the humidity level, so make sure to wipe up any spilt water right when it happens to be sure it doesn’t sit around.

 4. promote good ventilation